kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 + Example:
 + ```java
 + // Bridge creates an event
-+ EventMetadata metadata1 = new EventMetadata(
++ HomekitEventMetadata metadata1 = new HomekitEventMetadata(
 +     "bridge:123",    // Original publisher
 +     null,            // No correlation ID
 +     "bridge:123",    // Immediate origin (same as publisher)
 +     Set.of()         // No peers
 + );
 +
-+ // Accessory forwards the event
++ // HomekitAccessory forwards the event
-+ EventMetadata metadata2 = new EventMetadata(
++ HomekitEventMetadata metadata2 = new HomekitEventMetadata(
 +     metadata1,       // Preserve original publisher
 +     "accessory:456"  // New immediate origin
 + );